1inch/sdks/typescript/aqua/README.md

 ```

 **Parameters:**
-- `app`: Address of the application contract
+- `app` - Address of the application contract
-- `strategyHash`: Keccak256 hash of the strategy bytes
+- `strategyHash` - Keccak256 hash of the strategy bytes
-- `tokens`: Array of token addresses to withdraw
+- `tokens` - Array of token addresses to withdraw

 **Returns:** `CallInfo` object with encoded transaction data